 There are seven different types of nonprofit consultants: professional nonprofit fundraisers, management consultants, fundraising consultants, foundation and grant writing consultants, special event consultants, marketing and digital marketing consultants, and technology consultants.

 Professional Nonprofit Fundraiser – Freelance fundraisers are often hired to help nonprofits with specific needs to increase fundraising.
 Professional fundraisers can be indispensable for projects like a capital campaign.
 Think of these professionals as hired development representatives.
-Professional nonprofit fundraisers average $50 an hour when they charge by the hour with highly capable, experienced fundraisers working for up to $150 per hour.
+Professional fundraisers charge an average of $50 an hour when they charge by the hour with highly capable, experienced fundraisers working for up to $150 per hour.

 Note: Do not hire a professional fundraiser on a percentage-raised basis.
 The AFP code of ethical standards & guidelines warns against it.
 Instead, stick to a flat fee, hourly rate, or retainer fee structures.

 Management Consulting Services – These consultants provide expert advice in areas such as management, marketing, human resources, finance/accounting, budgeting, etc., but don’t offer hands-on services like the design or development of materials for a campaign.
 According to NonProfitSource’s pricing survey from 2017, management consulting service consultants charge fees according to their experience level, with hourly rates ranging anywhere from $75-$225.

 Technology Consulting – These consultants provide services ranging from network and telecommunications design, troubleshooting, and implementations to database management, analysis, and programming.
 Nonprofit technology consultants are not computer support technicians but are instead highly skilled at using technology to improve how a nonprofit operates, makes decisions, and tracks progress.
 They have a higher hourly rate because of the complexity and depth of their expertise.
 These experts charge about $70-$115 per hour.